GamesCreed

 Bloodhound, PC, Review, Gamescreed

-Bloodhound just feels alright as an FPS but fails to deliver the actual feeling of old boomer shooters.
-Despite the lacking key elements, developers still deliver updates and quality-of-life changes to keep the tile fresh and enjoyable.
+Bloodhound just feels alright as an FPS, but fails to deliver the actual feeling of old boomer shooters.
+Despite the lack of key elements, developers still deliver updates and quality-of-life changes to keep the tile fresh and enjoyable.
 It also helps them to understand what sort of expectations the player base has as well.
 This leads to shaping the boomer shooter everyone wants instead.
 If you are looking for a title that still has a nice feel and is a bit different from what you are used to seeing, Bloodhound might be one of them.
 Just to let you know, approach the game with a pinch of salt, as it might not turn out to be the definitive shooter you were expecting.

 2.5